Get Help Today(877) 648-4288

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

 Drug and alcohol addiction are both a cause and a potential consequence of homelessness.
-Approximately two thirds of people who are homeless have a lifetime history of some form of an alcohol or drug disorder.
+Approximately two thirds of people who are homeless have a lifetime history of some form of an alcohol or drug use disorder.
 Addiction to drugs can lead people to lose their jobs and disrupt their relationships with family and friends.
-Fifty one percent of people seeking shelter at homeless shelters previously were staying with family or friends, which leads to the conclusion that they may have exhausted their safe housing options.
+51% of people seeking shelter at homeless shelters previously were staying with family or friends, which leads to the conclusion that they may have exhausted their safe housing options.

-Homelessness and Drug Addiction: What Comes First?
+Homelessness And Drug Addiction: What Comes First?

 The price of addiction is high and can deplete a hefty salary and savings in a small amount of time.
 The annual cost of a Heroin addiction can range between $22,810 and $91,250 depending on a number of factors.
 Substance abuse is much more common in homeless communities than in the general population, and while some people’s addiction fueled their descent into homelessness, others use substances as a coping mechanism.